honeypatel7/Blood_Test_Analysis/README.md

-# Blood_Test_Analysis
-An AI-powered web application that analyzes blood test reports in PDF or image format.
-It extracts medical data and provides key findings, possible diagnoses, and health recommendations.
-Built using Python, Streamlit, and Google Gemini AI, it simplifies complex lab results for everyday users.
+This project is an AI-driven web application that analyzes medical reports (PDF or image format) and provides structured summaries including key findings, possible diagnoses, and health recommendations.
+Built with Python, Streamlit, and Google's Gemini (Generative AI), it enables quick interpretation of lab results like CBC, FBS, HbA1c, lipid profiles, and more — especially useful for non-medical users or early triage.